From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Results

-This chapter provides the estimated results as well as the robustness checks.
-Starting with the results of the paper's main part, Table \ref{result1} reports the ITT estimates at the threshold for pooled outcome periods when including covariates and corresponding missing dummies.
-It suggests the sample mean of the outcome (not only at the threshold), the effects along with standard errors and p-values, the bandwidth size, the number of observations in total as well as in the bandwidth.
-We find that mandatory kindergarten increases the probability of being employed by 1 percentage point, this effect is statistically significant at the 10\% level.
-The effect on the total annual work income amounts to 1,336.86 CHF (which corresponds to 3,90\% of the sample mean).
-This income effect is highly statistically significant but rather small in the effect size.
-Finally, the probability of earning the income from dependent employment goes up by 1 percentage point, this result is statistically significant at the 5\% level.
-We test multiple hypotheses, which can lead to finding more statistically significant results than actually exist, the so-called false-positive rate \citep{Benjamini}.
-To overcome this concern in our paper, we apply the Benjamini-Hochberg (B-H) procedure, which results in one statistically significant effect at the 10\% level.\footnote{R-package "sgof", command "BH", where alpha = 0.1}
+Table \ref{RDD: Empirical results with covariates} reports the ITT estimates at the cut-off for pooled outcome periods when including covariates and corresponding missing dummies.
+It suggests the sample mean of the outcome (not only at the threshold), the effects along with clustered standard errors at the individual level and p-values, the bandwidth size, the number of observations in the bandwidth.
+We do not find statistically significant effects of mandatory kindergarten on maternal labour market outcomes in the total sample.\footnote{With only a 1.5\% rate of inter-cantonal movement in 2022 \citep{BFS2022}, the minimal migration between cantons suggests a negligible impact on the RDD estimates.}